Abdelrahman10101/Income-Prediction/README.md

 # Income-Prediction
-Expert many ml models and select features to know the best model for my data to predict the income.
+Test many ml models and select features to know the best model for my data to predict the income.